Sindhi Adabi Board: Creation of the Board

-It was at this point that think-tanks in Sindh realized the dire need of an organisation which could initiate, supervise and promote the publication of material in Sindhi language.
-The Federal Advisory Board was created to fill the need in August 1940.
-In September 1950 a more powerful executive committee was constituted, and in March 1955 the Sindhi Adabi Board was brought into being.
+The Federal Advisory Board was created in 1940 to fill the need for an organisation which could initiate, supervise and promote the publication of material in Sindhi language.
+In 1950, a more powerful executive committee was constituted, and in March 1955 the Sindhi Adabi Board was brought into being.

 Muhammad Ibrahim Joyo served as the first secretary of the Board.
 The Board was registered with the Assistant Registrar of the Joint Stock Committee in Khairpur.

 Board of governors

 Chairman

 Makhdoom Jamil uz Zaman was the previous chairman from 4 June 2010 to 2011.
 He quit the Chairmanship due to his failure in resolving the appointment of the secretary of the board.